BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Project Vision and Goals

 Keylime: Enabling Trust in the Cloud - QEMU/KVM is an extension of the current implementation of the Keylime project.
 Because the Xen and KVM hypervisors differ in how a virtual/emulated TPM is set up for a VM, a new Keylime system structure is blueprinted specifically for KVM (see in solution concept).
-We will aim to develop missing functionalities that are needed for the registration and bootstrapping capabilities of the Keylime-KVM port.
+There are two roles under the KVM solution framework, the cloud node with real hardware TPM on it is the **Provider**, and the virtual machine running on the node is called **Tenant**.
+We will aim to develop provider cloud verifier interface, which tenant verifier can ask for a quote from the hardware TPM.
 The high-level goals of this project are as follows:

 1. Instantiate each component of Keylime (for KVM)  in a VM or container
 2. Investigate (and implement) a registration process for KVM